rtoal/ple/docs/reinforcement/js.md

 1. What does the expression `this` refer to inside of a function called with the `new` operator?

+1. Is `this` early-bound or late-bound?

-1. For function f and object x, the expressions `f.call(x, 1, 2)` and `f.apply(x, [1, 2])` produce the same result.
+1. For function `f` and object `x`, the expressions `f.call(x, 1, 2)` and `f.apply(x, [1, 2])` produce the same result.
 Write the equivalent expression using `bind`.

 1. JavaScript doesn’t have classes, but it does have the word `class`.
-But the keyword `class` declares a function.
-How is this function defined?
+But the keyword `class` does declare a function.
+How is this “function” defined?
 Give a short example.

 1. What happens under the hood when you write `class A extends B`?
 In particular what does `A.prototype` look like in this case?